isuftin/chef-cookbook-owi-docker/README.md

 want using the `default['owi_docker']['compose']['version']` attribute.
 You can also add `default['owi_docker']['compose']['binary_location']` if you wish to install from a binary that you host.
 To install, run the `owi_docker::docker_compose recipe`

+### IPTables
+---

+This recipe preserves the iptables rules as they are set when the recipe is run.
+The rules are then restored via a delay (end of the Chef run).
+This ensures that the iptables rules for Docker are not wiped by a secondary process.
+This can happen if another cookbook uses the community iptables cookbook to lay down some rules.